Three2Guys/IPFS-BlockchainLib/demo-installation/INSTALL.md

     curl -L https://foundry.paradigm.xyz | bash
     ```

-2. Restart the terminal or follow the instructions from the output to complete the installation:
+2. Restart the terminal or follow the instructions from the output (which tells you to use `source` command).
+Then run the following command to complete the installation.
     ```sh
     foundryup
     ```